Training a newsroom on WordPress in two days: the curriculum that survives turnover

 Run the math over the life that matters, which is three years, because that is how long until the room has fully turned over.

-A cohort costs $6,000 to $9,000 to deliver, and documentation upkeep runs about $1,000 a year — keeping the checklists and the video current as WordPress and your house style change.
+A cohort costs $6,000 to $9,000 to deliver: a two-day on-site engagement for up to twelve staff with all materials included.
+Documentation upkeep runs about $1,000 a year, keeping the checklists and the video current as WordPress and your house style change.
 Call it roughly $10,000 to $12,000 across three years for a newsroom that stays trained no matter who walks in the door.

 The Canadian rule that anchors this conversation